Asitkumar6205/MedKnight/README.md

 4. Report is saved in AWS S3 storage.

-5. WebSocket/email notifies the hospitals once the report is ready.
+5. Platform notifies the hospitals once the report is ready.

 ---